snibni/hr-solutions/README.md

 ## Instructions
-Open the .ipynb file to view the Jupyter Notebook detailing the analytical process as well as the interpretation and evaluation of the predictive models, relevant data visualizations, ethical considerations related to the analysis and its implications.
+Open the .ipynb file to view the Jupyter Notebook detailing the analytical process, python code as well as the interpretation and evaluation of the predictive models, relevant data visualizations, ethical considerations related to the analysis and its implications.

 To view the one-page summary, open the ??? file.